An inverse optimal stopping problem for diffusion processes: Introduction

 As shown in \citet{kotlow1973}, \citet{jacka1992finite} and \citet{villeneuve2007threshold} the single crossing condition (or a weaker version of it) ensures that the stopping region in stopping problems of the form $v(t,x)=\sup_{\tau\in\mathcal{T}_{t,T}}\mathbb{E}\left[g(\tau,X_{\tau}^{t,x})\right]$ is of cut-off type, i.e. there exists a barrier $b:[0,T]\to\mathbb{R}$ such that $x\ge b(t)$ if and only if $v(t,x)=g(t,x)$.
 In Proposition \ref{prop:only_cut-offs_implementable} we show that this result translates to implementable regions.
 We introduce the notion of \textit{strict} implementability for sets $A\subset[0,T]\times\mathbb{R}$, where we additionally demand that $A$ coincides with the stopping region of the problem (\ref{eq:impl_def_intro}).
 Proposition \ref{prop:only_cut-offs_implementable} states that under the single crossing condition only cut-off regions are strictly implementable.
-Furthermore, we show that if the monotonicity in Equation (\ref{eq:single_crossing_intro}) is strict, then cut-off regions with a càdlàg barrier with summable downward jumps are strictly implementable (Theorem \ref{thm:strict_single_crossing_impl_strong_impl}).
+Furthermore, we show that if the monotonicity in Equation (\ref{eq:single_crossing_intro}) is strict, then cut-off regions with a càdlàg barrier with summable downward jumps are strictly implementable (Corollary \ref{thm:strict_single_crossing_impl_strong_impl}).
 In this way the following characterization of strictly implementable regions holds up the assumption of right continuity and summable downward jumps: A region is strictly implementable if and only if it is of cut-off type.

 Furthermore, the transfer implementing a cut-off region is unique up to an additive constant (Theorem \ref{thm:Uniqueness}).
-Again we give a purely probabilistic proof.
 This result leads to a new characterization of optimal stopping boundaries (Corollary \ref{cor:appl_opt_stopping}).
 If the first hitting time $\tau_{A}$ of a set $A$ is optimal in the stopping problem $\sup_{\tau\in\mathcal{T}}\mathbb{E}\left[g(\tau,X_{\tau})\right]$ then $A$ is implemented by the zero transfer.
 Uniqueness of the transfer implies that